Home FAQ's Blog Testimonials Videos

 Form 944, Employer's Annual Federal Tax Return.
 This form allows employers to report employment tax liabilities once a year, instead of quarterly and must be filed when employers owe $1,000 or less of employment taxes per year.
 This form can’t be used unless an employer receives official IRS notification that they are eligilble to use this form.
 Once the employer receives notice they can file Form 944, they must file this form every year.
 They must continue to file Form 944, regardless of the tax they owe, unless the IRS notifies them differently.

-When you discover an error on a previously filed Form 941 or 940, you must correct that error using Form 941-X or by checking the Amended box of Form 940, page 1.
+When you discover an error on a previously filed Form 94x series, you must correct it using Form 941-X, 943-X, 945X or by checking the Amended box of Form 940

-Form 941-X: Do not file Form 941-X to correct the number of employees or the liability amounts reported on Schedule B of Form 941.
-To correct federal tax liabilities reported on Schedule B, see the specific instructions for Schedule B.
+Form 941-X: Do not file Form 941-X to correct the number of employees or to adjust federal tax deposits.

 Generally, Form 941-X must be filed within 3 years starting April 15 of the following year of the year of the return.
-For example, if you are amending any quarter of a 2019 form 941, you can file Form 941-X by April 15, 2023.
-In this example, the IRS starts the clock on April 15, 2020.
+For example, if you are amending any quarter of a 2025 Form 941, you can file Form 941-X by April 15, 2029.
+In this example, the IRS starts the clock on April 15, 2026.
 This is called "period of limitations".

 Also, if you are correcting overreported amounts and are filing form 941-X in the last 90 days of a period of limitations, you MUST use the claim process.
 You can’t use the adjustment process.
 If you’re also correcting underreported amounts, you must file another Form 941-X to correct the underreported amounts using the adjustment process and pay any tax due.

-Filing form 941-X is not easy.
-Therefore, it is recommended you read the instructions carefully before completing your adjustments.
-Key items to be familiar are whether you underreported or overreported wages and whether you want to claim a refund or want to apply a credit to the tax period in which you are filing the adjustment.
-As a result of this, you may need to include any overpayment resulting from filing form 941-X as a credit on a future form 941.
+We recommended you read the instructions carefully before completing your adjustments.
+Key items to be familiar are whether you underreported or overreported wages and whether you want to claim a refund or want to apply a credit to a future form 941.

-Amended Form 940: To amend or make a change to an already filed Form 940, check the Amended box in the top right corner of Form 940, page 1, box a, fill in all the amounts that should have been on the original form, sign the form and attach an explanation of why you are amending your return.
+Form 940: To amend or make a change to an already filed Form 940, check the Amended box in the top right corner of Form 940, fill in all the amounts that should have been on the original form, an explanation is required and available within the form.